-N{Shelt} is the number of people on-board the ship who are inside $N{Unshelt}$ is the number of people on-board the ship who are on the deck $P{CasShelt}(\mathbf{r})$ and $P{CasUnshelt}(\mathbf{r})$ are the P_C to a sheltered person and unsheltered person, respectively, computed with the equation above using the appropriate effective areas.
+N{Shelt} is the number of people on-board the ship who are inside

+$N{Unshelt}$ is the number of people on-board the ship who are on the deck

+$P{CasShelt}(\mathbf{r})$ and $P{CasUnshelt}(\mathbf{r})$ are the P_C to a sheltered person and unsheltered person, respectively, computed with the equation above using the appropriate effective areas.

 A complexity in computing hazards for a general region of the ocean is that it is necessary to compute these probabilities for different types of ships.
 In many cases, the relevant parameters of ships are known only generally (e.g., construction type and number of people onboard).
 Due to the inverse relationship between the ship area and the probability of penetration (smaller vessels are more vulnerable, but less likely to be impacted), it is often not known which ship type will have the highest risk for a particular mission.
 Likewise, the ship size has a strong effect on the effective casualty area.
 In addition, when computing collective values, small ships are most common in near-shore regions, but may have the smallest individual probabilities.
 Therefore, the appropriate solution is to compute these values for different ship categories using conservative choices within each category (e.g., the largest area and largest probability).
 Then maximum individual risk probabilities can be determined across all ship categories at a location by taking the maximum value.
-Though accounting for different ship types adds a small amount of complexity to the calculation, typically only a limited number of ship types (5-10) are used for these calculations, and the application of the above equations to the various ship types is straightforward and not onerous.
+Though accounting for different ship types (5-10) are used for these calculations, and the application of the above equations to the various ship types is straightforward and not onerous.
 Example calculations are shown in Subsection 4.5.4.